Justin01Wu/webUI/src/main/webapp/tips.md

 ```

 By the way, some JS library has some kind of logging service, but none of them can be traced by browser:
-In some browser, console.log will automatically write down which line of which file generate the log
+In some browser, console.log will automatically write down which line of which file generate the log.
-you can click on it to open related code
+You can click on it to open related code

 ## IDE
- - Eclipse (some version) always set JavaScript build path to src\main\webapp when import a maven project,
++ Eclipse (some version) always set JavaScript build path to src\main\webapp when import a maven project,
      if your JavaScript is not there, you need manually add it
      otherwise you will get this error when click the link of  a JavaScript function:
        "the source is not on the include path of a JavaScript project"

      you can change it Project Explorer view, right-click the required project and select Properties | JavaScript | JavaScript Libraries.
++ Eclipse give up JavaScript supporting since 2019, Please see here](https://bugs.eclipse.org/bugs/show_bug.cgi?id=530728)

 ##  Run without a server